-Instruction in math, language arts, science, religion, and social studies will be provided to all students.
+Instruction in math, language arts, science, foreign language, religion, and social studies will be provided to all students.
+Remote learning students will also have music enrichment.

 Roles and Responsibilities

 Classroom Teacher

 Generates core content and provides feedback to all students (on and off-site) in the regular grading cycle and is available to all parents in a regular fashion (phone, email, appointment).
 Posts content for review by Teacher Liaison a week in advance for collaborative and clarification purposes.